ibm-cloud-docs/Cloudant/offerings/responsibilities.md

 |At-rest encryption| By default, {{site.data.keyword.IBM_notm}} encrypts all disks by using {{site.data.keyword.cloudant_short_notm}}-managed encryption keys.   | If the customer wants bring-your-own-key (BYOK) encryption, then the customer is required to use Key Protect to store the customer-managed encryption key.
 The customer must select an appropriate key management service instance, and select a disk encryption key option during provisioning of an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance. |
 | Make data unreadable to {{site.data.keyword.cloudant_short_notm}} Operators | None, {{site.data.keyword.IBM_notm}} does not render data unreadable to {{site.data.keyword.cloudant_short_notm}} Operators. | If you intend to store sensitive information in an {{site.data.keyword.cloudant_short_notm}} database, you must use client-side encryption to render data unreadable to {{site.data.keyword.cloudant_short_notm}} operators.
 For example, for PCI DSS compliance, you must encrypt the Primary Account Number (PAN) before sending a document that contains it to the database.|
 {: summary="The first column describes the task that the customer or {{site.data.keyword.IBM_notm}} might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
-{: caption="Table 3.
-Responsibilities for security and regulation compliance" caption-side="top"}
+{: caption="Responsibilities for security and regulation compliance" caption-side="top"}

 ## Disaster recovery